AudreyKj/movies-showcase/README.md

 - unit testing with Jest, React Testing Library
 - end-to-end testing with Cypress

+## Server-side rendering (SSR)
+The React app supports SSR: a Node.js Express server (in `src/client/server-rendering`) sends a ready-to-be-rendered response to the browser.

 ## Styling with SASS
 - The naming convention used is [BEM](https://en.bem.info/methodology/naming-convention/#naming-rules).
 - The app's styling is applied over a style reset to ensure cross-browser compatibility